CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 -   **Android Studio**: Use the latest stable version of this primary IDE.
 -   **Android SDK**: Ensure you have the development kit with the right API level for your app.
 -   **[Capacitor Platform](https://capgo.app/blog/capacitor-comprehensive-guide/)**: Check for version compatibility during integration.
--   **Optional Live Update Tools**: Tools like Capgo allow instant updates, but their integration is optional.
+-   **Optional Live Update Tools**: Tools like CodePushGo allow instant updates, but their integration is optional.

 A well-configured setup ensures efficient updates, with statistics showing 95% of active users receiving updates within 24 hours and an 82% success rate globally [\[1\]](https://capgo.app/).
 To confirm everything is ready: